BlockCertsAI/BCAI-Canon/README.md

 # BlockCertsAI (BCAI)

-## The last blockchain humanity will ever need
+**The last blockchain humanity will ever need**

-**Twenty years in the making.
+Twenty years in the making.
 One chain.
-The end of fruad.**
+The end of fraud.

-BlockCertsAI is the world’s first **genesis-block KYC blockchain** — a sovereign, user-owned digital infrastructure where identity, compliance, privacy, and utility are built in from the root.
+BlockCertsAI is the world’s first genesis-block KYC blockchain — a sovereign, user-owned digital infrastructure where identity, compliance, privacy, and utility are built in from the root.

-Identity is proven **once**, at block zero, and never again.
+Identity is proven once, at block zero, and never again.

-- No repeated KYC
+No repeated KYC
-- No centralized data honeypots
+No centralized data honeypots
-- No identity theft economy
+No identity theft economy

 This is not another chain.
 It’s the foundation that replaces Web2 centralization and Web3 fragmentation, enabling a Proof Economy built on protocol-level verification.

+---

+> **Clarification**
+>
+> BlockCertsAI is not the MIT Media Lab “Blockcerts” open credentialing standard.
+>
+> While both address digital trust, they solve fundamentally different problems:
+>
+> - **Blockcerts (MIT)** defines an open standard for issuing and verifying blockchain-anchored credentials.
+> - **BlockCertsAI (BCAI)** defines a full sovereign execution substrate where identity, compliance, governance, AI, and economic activity are enforced at the protocol level from genesis.
+>
+> This repository documents the latter.

 ---